Understanding DC and AC Watts, PTC and STC in Solar Energy

 PTC & STC: Key Differences

 STC shows maximum potential, while PTC offers a realistic view of performance.
-When choosing solar panels, prioritize those with strong PTC performance, as this will likely lead to more consistent energy production and better long-term satisfaction with your solar investment.
+When choosing solar panels, prioritize those with strong PTC performance, as this will result in more stable energy production and better long-term satisfaction with your solar investment.

 Which Information Should You Focus On?